 The 16S rRNA genes were amplified by polymerase chain reaction (PCR) using Taq DNA polymerase with primers targeting conserved domains.
-The primers were 8F and 1390R and the samples were amplified according to Thomsen et al. Negative controls including water and PCR mix were included for every five samples and were always negative indicating that there was no contamination of the reagents.
+The primers were $8F^{16}$ and $1390R^{17}$ and the samples were amplified according to Thomsen et al.18 Negative controls including water and PCR mix were included for every five samples and were always negative indicating that there was no contamination of the scenario.
+Stringent proceedures were experile word to of the reagents.
 Stringent procedures were generally used to avoid contamination, e.g., by using a PCR cabinet with UV light and all DNA handling was carried out with aerosol filter pipette tips to avoid cross contamination.